Certificate of Assured Water Supply

 The Arizona Department of Water Resources (ADWR) handles the applications for the assignment or re-issuance of CAWS.

-Costs Involved in Obtaining a CAWS
+Costs in Obtaining a Certificate of Assured Water Supply

 The costs associated with obtaining a CAWS can vary widely based on several factors, including the size of the development and the complexity of proving water availability.
 Here are some potential costs: